Clever/flarebot/README.md

 - Middleware pattern for request processing and context injection
 - Caching layer for Slack users and channels to reduce API calls
 - TypeScript for type safety and better developer experience
-- Integration with external services (Jira, Google) via dedicated modules
+- Integration with external services (Jira, Google, PagerDuty) via dedicated modules
+- Background tasks for file uploads and cache updates
+- Go Lambda function for automated channel cleanup

 ## Contributing